imlifewilling/capstoneproject-dogwalker/README.md

 Goji is a mock dog walking app built using JavaScript, React/Redux, Express, Sequelize, PostgreSQL, RESTful APIs, CSS, HTML5, Material UI and the Google Maps API.

+The app was deployed on Render and can be viewed at: https://goji-rnfn.onrender.com/.

 It was built by Kendal Enz, Max Li, Luca Liu and Han Lu during their time at Fullstack Academy.

 ## Features